Our last post, The Challenge: Affordably Living Off of the Grid, got so much response that I decided to tell a little more about our backstory.

 Before I knew it, we were shooting emails back and forth looking at different properties and sending the real estate listings to each other.

-I emailed the listing to my mom, telling her I knew I’d been sending her a lot of these but she and Dad just HAD to look at this one!
+I emailed the listing to my mom, telling her I knew I’d sent her a lot of listings but she and Dad just HAD to look at this one!

 This wasn’t our first rural property.